The Pharmacologic Treatment of Systemic Hypertension - Antihypertensive Drugs

 Reduce Cardiac Output

 - Reduce heart rate

 Reduce Systemic Vascular Resistance

 - Dilate systemic vasculature

 Arterial pressure can be reduced by decreasing cardiac output, systemic vascular resistance, or central venous pressure.
-An effective and inexpensive way of reducing venous pressure and cardiac output is by using drugs that reduce blood volume.
-These drugs (diuretics) act on the kidney to enhance sodium and water excretion.
-Reducing blood volume not only reduces central venous pressure, but even more importantly, reduces cardiac output by the Frank-Starling mechanism due to the reduction in ventricular preload.
-An added benefit of these drugs is that they reduce systemic vascular resistance with long-term use, by mechanisms that are not fully understood.
+Venous pressure and cardiac output can be decreased by using drugs that reduce blood volume.
+These drugs (diuretics) act on the kidneys to enhance sodium and water excretion.
+Reducing blood volume not only reduces central venous pressure, but reduces cardiac output by the Frank-Starling mechanism because of the reduction in ventricular preload.
+An added benefit of these drugs is that they also reduce systemic vascular resistance with long-term use, by mechanisms that are not fully understood.

 Many antihypertensive drugs have their primary action on systemic vascular resistance.
 Some of these drugs produce vasodilation by interfering with sympathetic adrenergic vascular tone (sympatholytics) or by blocking the formation of angiotensin II or its vascular receptors.
 Other drugs are direct arterial dilators, and some are mixed arterial and venous dilators.
 Some drugs that act on regions in the brain ("centrally acting") or on autonomic ganglia that inhibit sympathetic efferent activity.
 However, these drugs are less commonly used because of a high incidence of side effects.
-By reducing sympathetic efferent activity, centrally acting drugs decrease arterial pressure by decreasing systemic vascular resistance and cardiac output.
+By reducing sympathetic output, centrally acting drugs and ganglionic blockers decrease arterial pressure by decreasing systemic vascular resistance and cardiac output.

 Drugs Used to Treat Hypertension